dsandstrom/atom-non-navigation/README.md

 # Non Navigation
 ###### An Atom Package - [Atom.io](https://atom.io/packages/non-navigation) : [Github](https://github.com/dsandstrom/atom-non-navigation) : [![Build Status](https://travis-ci.org/dsandstrom/atom-non-navigation.svg?branch=master)](https://travis-ci.org/dsandstrom/atom-non-navigation)
 Allows navigation of words and non-word characters.
 It will skip over whole words, but only skips over one non-word character at a time.
-The purpose of this packages is to be like the core command: `editor:move-to-end-of-word`, but not skip all consecutive non-word characters.
+The purpose of this package is to be like the core command: `editor:move-to-end-of-word`, but not skip all consecutive non-word characters.
 So you can jump into quotes or parenthesis with ease.

 ### Non-word characters
 The defaults are: /\()"':,.;<>~!@#$%^&*|+=[]{}`?-, but they can be changed in your settings, globally or per syntax.